CZEMacLeod/PlaywrightFirefoxServerCore2022/README.md

 # Playwright on Windows Server Core 2022 - Firefox

 This repo has several branches to demonstate issues with running on Windows Server Core containers.

-This branch is a minimal repo to demonstrate the issue with firefox.
+This branch is a minimal repo to demonstrate the issues with firefox.

+## Main issue

 With docker for windows installed and running windows containers, run `buildandrun.cmd`.